parlakyan/beginrecovery/README.md

 - Can approve/reject/archive listings
 - Can toggle verification status
 - Can feature/unfeature listings
+- Can manage facility logos and photos

 ### Facility Owner
 - Can create and edit own listings
 - Can upgrade to verified status
 - Can view listing status (pending/approved/rejected)
-- Can manage facility photos
+- Can manage facility photos and logo
 - Access to owner dashboard

 ### Regular User